 San Francisco Police Department directives mandate that we release the names of officers from officer-involved shootings - unless safety concerns argue against disclosure.

-In this matter, we identified no safety concerns and Acting Commander Mark Im will release the name of the officer as part of his presentation.
+In this matter, we identified no safety concerns and Acting Commander Mark Im will release the names of the officers as part of his presentation.

 Investigative Processes and Responsibilities